research-ag/vector/README.md

 # Vector data structure for Motoko

+**Important notice:** `Vector` has been integrated into the `core` package under the name `List`.
+This package will not be updated anymore.
+The use of `List` is encouraged over `Vector` for the following reasons:

+* `List` has a more modern API design. `Lists` are static records that can be declared stable and support dot notation without being classes.
+* `List` is a more comprehensive package.
+It has more convenience functions than `Vector`.
+* `List` has been optimized for instructions to a higher degree than `Vector`.

 ## Overview

 The `Vector` data structure is meant to be a replacement for `Array` when a growable and/or shrinkable data structure is needed.